-The Data Historian example streams flow has two Aggregation operators:
+The Data Historian example streams flow has two Aggregate operators:

 Every 60 seconds, the data “tumbles out” and a designated function is applied to data in each group.
 For example, the Average function is applied to rainfall data, but the Min function is applied to the barometric pressure data.

-The second Aggregation operator ingests the output of the first Aggregation operator.
-It partitions and groups the data just like the first Aggregation operator, but the data “tumbles out” every 180 seconds.
+The second Aggregate operator ingests the output of the first Aggregate operator.
+It partitions and groups the data just like the first Aggregate operator, but the data “tumbles out” every 180 seconds.

-Output data from the second Aggregation operator is stored in Cloud Object Storage (COS) for further analysis later.
+Output data from the second Aggregate operator is stored in Cloud Object Storage (COS) for further analysis.